stefsmeets/nbcheckorder/README.md

 Prevents notebooks from being commited if the cell order is not sequential.
 This can avoid hidden state, or make sure that WIP notebooks are not commited by accident.

+Optionally, notebooks with no executed cells can be ignored by passing the `--allow-unexecuted-notebooks` flag.

 Try it out by running:

 ```bash